Darbari Kanada: In Hindustani classical music

-Darbari is a grave raga, played deep into the night, considered to be one of the more difficult to master, and with the potential for profound emotional impact.
+In Hindustani music, Darbari follows almost its original style of singing from the Carnatic music.
+It is a grave raga, played deep into the night, considered to be one of the more difficult to master, and with the potential for profound emotional impact.

 Darbari is a very serious raga and hence, slow and elaborate meend and andolan are generally more preferred than light and frivolous ornamentations like murki or khatka.
 The improvisation of Darbari is done more in the mandra saptak, or lower octave.
 The ascension of arohana is in the lower and middle octaves.
 In the avarohana the note Ga (gandhar) komal is used in a slow vibrato (andolan) on this note.
 Similarly, komal Dha is also used by Andolan.
 The Andolan of komal Ga and komal Dha add to the gravity of the raga.
 The association of the notes Ni and Pa sounds pleasing.
 Its Vadi swara is Re and Samavadi is Pa.